 Your body will tell you what your psoas ultimately needs.
 Here are 7 ways to tell if you have a psoas muscle imbalance:

 - Leg length discrepancy.
 A tight psoas muscle can cause your pelvis to rotate forward.
-This in turn can cause an an internal rotation of your leg on the affected side.
+This, in turn, can cause an internal rotation of your leg on the affected side.
 The opposite leg will rotate externally in an effort to counter-balance.
 This will make the affected leg longer so that every time you take a step, it drives your leg up into your hip socket.
 This can lead to functional leg length discrepancy.

 - Postural problems.
 When your psoas is too short or tight, it can pull your pelvis into an anterior tilt, compressing the spine and pulling your back into hyperlordosis or “duck butt.”If your psoas is overstretched or weak, it can flatten the natural curve of your lumbar spine creating a “flat butt.”
 This misalignment is characterized by tight hamstrings pulling down on the sitting bones, which causes the sacrum to lose its natural curve and results in a flattened lumbar spine.
 This can lead to low-back injury, especially at the intervertebral discs.
 You may also feel pain at the front of your hip.
 Finally, it is possible for your psoas muscles to be both tight and overstretched.
 In this case, your pelvis is pulled forward in front of your center of gravity, causing your back to curve (swayback) and your head to poke forward.